Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 - Kirk O, Lundgren JD, Pedersen C, Nielsen H, Gerstoft J. Can chemoprophylaxis against opportunistic infections be discontinued after an increase in CD4 cells induced by highly active antiretroviral therapy?
 AIDS.
 Sep 10 1999;13(13):1647-1651.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/10509565.

-- Lopez Bernaldo de Quiros JC, Miro JM, Pena JM, et al; with the Grupo de Estudio del SIDA 04/98.
-A randomized trial of the discontinuation of primary and secondary prophylaxis against Pneumocystis carinii pneumonia after highly active antiretroviral therapy in patients with HIV infection.
+- Lopez Bernaldo de Quiros JC, Miro JM, Pena JM, et al. A randomized trial of the discontinuation of primary and secondary prophylaxis against Pneumocystis carinii pneumonia after highly active antiretroviral therapy in patients with HIV infection.
+Grupo de Estudio del SIDA 04/98.
 N Engl J Med.
 Jan 18 2001;344(3):159-167.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/11172138.

 - Green H, Hay P, Dunn DT, McCormack S, Investigators S. A prospective multicentre study of discontinuing prophylaxis for opportunistic infections after effective antiretroviral therapy.
 HIV Med.
 Jul 2004;5(4):278-283.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/15236617.